NLeSC/structure-from-motion/docs/example.md

 The example folder (examples/rock) contains an example input for the pipeline, in this case a rock.

-The pipeline can be started by cd'ing into the data directory, and starting the 'run-sfm.py' script from there:
+After [installing](install-ubuntu-14.10.md), the pipeline can be started by cd'ing into the data directory, and starting the 'run-sfm.py' script from there:

 ```
 $ cd ${HOME}/structure-from-motion/examples/rock